Jimmy Greenhoff

 James Greenhoff (born 19 June 1946) is an English former footballer.
-He was a skilful forward and although capped five times at under-23 level, once as an over-age player, he never played for the full side, and is labelled as the finest English player never to play for England.
+He was a skilful forward but, although capped five times at under-23 level (being on one of those occasions an over-age player), he never played for the full side and is labelled as the finest English player never to play for England.
 He made nearly 600 appearances in league football.
 His younger brother Brian was also a professional footballer.

-He started his career at Leeds United in 1963, as the club came up out of the Second Division in 1963–64, and finished as First Division runners-up in 1964–65 and 1965–66.
+Greenhoff began his career at Leeds United in 1963, at the time that the club sought promotion from the Second Division in 1963–64; Leeds went on to be First Division runners-up in 1964–65 and 1965–66.
 He also played in the 1967 and 1968 Inter-Cities Fairs Cup finals.
-He won both the Inter-Cities Fairs Cup and League Cup in 1968, before he was sold to Birmingham City.
+He won both the Inter-Cities Fairs Cup and League Cup in 1968 before he was sold to Birmingham City.
 In 1969, he made a £100,000 move to Stoke City.
-He won the League Cup with Stoke in 1972, and also lifted the Watney Cup in 1973.
-He was moved on to Manchester United in 1976, and lifted both the FA Cup and Charity Shield in 1977.
-He was switched to Crewe Alexandra in December 1980, before joining Port Vale via Toronto Blizzard in August 1981.
-He was appointed player-manager at Rochdale in March 1983, before he resigned in March 1984.
+He won the League Cup with Stoke in 1972 and also lifted the Watney Cup in 1973.
+He was moved on to Manchester United in 1976 and lifted both the FA Cup and Charity Shield in 1977.
+He was switched to Crewe Alexandra in December 1980 before joining Port Vale via Toronto Blizzard in August 1981.
+He was appointed player-manager at Rochdale in March 1983 before he resigned in March 1984.

 Career

 Leeds United

 Greenhoff was born in Barnsley.
 He started his career as an apprentice with Leeds United in June 1961, having impressed in the centre-half position for Barnsley Schoolboys.
 He was coached by Syd Owen.
-He turned professional at the club in August 1963, and made his senior debut as a sixteen-year-old.
+He turned professional at the club in August 1963, and made his senior debut as a 16-year-old.
 Leeds finished the 1963–64 season as champions of the Second Division under Don Revie's stewardship.
 The "Peacocks" then went on to finish 1964–65 as First Division runners-up, with champions and hated rivals Manchester United finishing above them on goal average.
-Leeds again finished second in 1965–66, six points behind champions Liverpool; however Greenhoff missed much of the season with an ankle injury, and a head injury sustained from a car crash.
+Leeds again finished second in 1965–66, six points behind champions Liverpool; however, Greenhoff missed much of the season with an ankle injury and a head injury sustained from a car crash.
 They then finished fourth in 1966–67, five points off the summit; Revie began to convert Greenhoff from a winger into a centre-forward.
-He turned out against Dinamo Zagreb at Elland Road in the second leg of the 1967 Inter-Cities Fairs Cup Final, a goalless draw, Leeds lost the tie 2–0 on aggregate.
+He turned out against Dinamo Zagreb at Elland Road in the second leg of the 1967 Inter-Cities Fairs Cup final, a goalless draw, Leeds lost the tie 2–0 on aggregate.